medo64/Rs485FEC/README.md

 =====================================================================

-This Framework laptop expansion card will show up on your system as a serial device and allow for isolated RS-485 communication up to 3,000,800 baud rate.
+This Framework laptop expansion card will show up on your system as a serial device and allow for non-isolated RS-485 communication up to 3,000,800 baud rate.

 Please note that this card is using automatic transmit control and is 120Ω terminated.